-- There are multiple stages to obtaining approval from DOB/Cranes and Derricks to assemble a tower crane.
-Each stage requires inspections of the physical components of the crane prior to assembly onsite.
+- There were multiple stages to obtaining approval from DOB/Cranes and Derricks to assemble our tower crane.
+Each stage required inspections of the physical components of the crane prior to assembly onsite.
 Completed

-- These inspections are made by inspection agencies hired by the professional team responsible for that particular stage of planning or assembly.
+- These inspections were made by inspection agencies hired by the professional team responsible for that particular stage of planning or assembly.

-- Inspections also take place during the onsite crane assembly.
-DOB/Cranes and Derricks will give permission to assemble the crane AFTER it has passed an Unassembled Inspection.
+- Inspections took place during the onsite crane assembly.
+DOB/Cranes and Derricks gave permission to assemble the crane AFTER it had passed an Unassembled Inspection.
 Completed

 - DOB/Cranes and Derricks will give permission to operate the crane AFTER it has passed an Assembled Inspection.
 Completed